aaroncharlton/phxtimber/README.md

 # aaroncharlton.github.io
 This is my site.
 It is hosted at <a href="https://aaroncharlton.com/">aaroncharlton.com</a>.
 My goal was to simplify.
 Now I mainly link to all my projects and just have a one-page site.
 Note that I also have a 404 page but it's pretty basic too.
+See <a href="https://pages.github.com/">github pages</a> for more info.
 ### Skins
 There are multiple skins.
 To change out the skin you can swap out the skin css file in between the <head></head> tags in the HTML of both index.html and 404.html.
 For example, you can replace ```<link rel="stylesheet" href="css/skins/smokygray.css">``` with ```<link rel="stylesheet" href="css/skins/red.css">```